kubedb/docs/docs/concepts/database-proxy/proxysql.md

 You can specify the following fields in `.spec.backend` field,

-- `.spec.backend.ref` lets one to locate the typed referenced object.
+- `.spec.backend.ref` lets one locate the typed referenced object.
 In this case, it is the MySQL/PerconaXtraDB/MariaDB object in the same namespace as the ProxySQL object.

  - `apiGroup` is the group for the resource being referenced.
 Here it is `"kubedb.com"`.
  - `kind` is the type of resource being referenced.
 Here it is `"MySQL"`.
-  - `name` is the name of resource being referenced.
+ - `name` specifies the name of the resource being referenced.
 Here it is `"my-group"`.

 ### .spec.proxysqlSecret

 `.spec.proxysqlSecret` is an optional field that points to a Secret used to hold credentials for `proxysql` user.
-If not set, KubeDB operator creates a new Secret `{proxysql-object-name}-auth` for storing the password for `proxysql` user for each ProxySQL object.
+If not set, the KubeDB operator creates a new Secret `{proxysql-object-name}-auth` for storing the password for `proxysql` user for each ProxySQL object.
 If you want to use an existing secret please specify that when creating the ProxySQL object using `.spec.proxysqlSecret.secretName`.

 This secret contains a `proxysqluser` key and a `proxysqlpass` key which contains the username and password respectively for `proxysql` user.
 If no Secret is found, KubeDB sets the value of `proxysqluser` key to be `proxysql`.